Qengineering/Rock-5-image/README.md

 - Get a 32 GB (minimal) SD-card which will hold the image.
 - Download the `RockPi5.img.xz` image (2.8 GByte) from our [Sync](https://ln5.sync.com/dl/b9c189080/csvcycve-qn6f2zt8-49z54nm6-m9gvzbf3) site.
 - Flash the image on the SD card with the [Imager](https://www.raspberrypi.org/software/) or [balenaEtcher](https://www.balena.io/etcher/).
-- Insert the SD card in your Rock Pi 5 and enjoy.
+- Insert the SD card in your Rock 5 and enjoy.
 - Username: ***rock***
 - no password